MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     The only workaround is to close the email message and start again.
 The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies HYOK protection.

-## Requirements for HYOK
+## Requirements for AD RMS to support HYOK

-Check that your AD RMS deployment meets the following requirements to provide HYOK protection for Azure Information Protection.
+An AD RMS deployment must meet the following requirements to provide HYOK protection for Azure Information Protection labels.

 - AD RMS configuration: